m7hammedNaz33m/blogapp/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 Styled with  [Material Ui](https://mui.com/material-ui/getting-started/installation/) Check out the docs

+## About the project
+BlogApp is a simple blog application , the application is using a public api which retrieves public post and showcased using material ui as a card component , each card has a title , body and a link which leads to the inner page , innerpage has list of comments posted which is show cased in a grid layout .

 ## Getting Started
+To get started lets first install the npm which will install all the dependencies.

-Npm install for installing all the dependencies run the development server:
+Once its done run the development server:

 ```bash
 npm run dev